sohail-eng/baseapi-hexagonal-architecture/README.md

 This repository may be helpful for those seeking a backend implementation in Python that is both framework-agnostic and storage-agnostic (unlike Django).
-Such flexibility can be achieved by using a web framework that doesn't impose strict software design (like FastAPI) and applying a layered architecture patterned after the one proposed by Robert Martin, which we'll explore further.
+Such flexibility can be achieved by using a web framework that doesn't impose strict software design (like FastAPI) and applying a layered architecture patterned after the one proposed by Matias Baglieri, which we'll explore further.

 <p align="center">